becarpenter/book6/pdf/baked.md

-often (but not always) dictates the criticality of networking resources which includes both physical assets (routers, switches, security appliances) as well as human resources, and the level of skill available either by direct employment or by contacted assistance.
-Also included in these resources is the logical elements requires for a presence on the global internet in the manner of addressing.
+often (but not always) dictates the criticality of networking resources which includes both physical assets (routers, switches, security appliances) as well as human resources, and the level of skill available either by direct employment or by contracted assistance.
+Also included in these resources is the logical elements required for a presence on the global internet in the manner of addressing.
 Larger or more mature organizations may already posses network resources such as Autonomous System Numbers (ASNs), legacy IP resources, and possibly existing